typpo/asterank/README.md

   1. Fork this repository
   2. Make changes
-  3. Create a pull request to this github repository
+  3. Create a pull request on github

 If you think you might like to contribute, feel free to contact me! ianw\_asterank at ianww.com.